Land0fChocolate/NewEmeraldRomHack/README.md

 - Damp: Also grants user immunity to powder based moves and abilities.
 - Multitype: Also includes Adaptability and Filter effects.
 - Victory Star: User and ally accuracy set to 100%.
+- Sturdy will not activate if the user has a max HP of 1.

 # New Moves